About the course

 The Oxford University Department of Education has been making major contributions to the field of education for over 100 years.
 The department has a world class reputation for research, teacher education, and for its master's and doctoral programmes.
 The department combines international standing as a research-intensive department with the highest quality teaching.

-In the 2014 evaluation of research quality in UK universities, the Research Excellence Framework (REF), The Department was the top-ranked department of education in the UK.
+In the 2021 evaluation of research quality in UK universities, the Research Excellence Framework (REF), Oxford University Department of Education had the highest overall percentage of research judged to be 4* (ie world-leading in terms of originality, significance and rigour) in Education in the UK.
 The department has ESRC recognition for its graduate training, and was rated ‘outstanding’ by the Office for Standards in Education (OfSTED) for its teacher training in its most recent inspection in 2019.

 Research in the department is organised around three major themes: